+Joint Evaluation Form

+Diseas fill this is to get here we see it is

+Aim of session: Please fill this in together where possible Aim of session: Session date:

+Session date.

+Time:

+Agency: Year group:

+School: Class:

+Question Scale 1 Herride veri kreiv?

-Joint Evaluation Form Please fill this in together where possible e Aim of session: Session date: Time: Agency: Year group: School: Class: Question Scale 1 - 10 How do you know?
-How well did the programme meet the needs of the pupils?
-2. How well has the work developed the skills of pupils to manage their wellbeing?
-3. How well has the input contributed to the RSE programme?
-4. Has there been an impact on staff skills and confidence?
+Question - 10 How do you know?

+1. How well did the programme meet the needs of the pupils?

+2. How well has the work developed the skills of pupils to manage their

+wellbeing?

+3. How well has the input contributed

+to the RSE programme?

+4. Has there been an impact on staff

+skills and confidence?

 5. How well did the pre-planning support the session / visit?

-6. How will be the work be continued

-and / or adopted into the Schemes ļ

-of Work next year?

-7. Were there any elements that could b e improve d in the future?
+6. How will be the work be continued and / or adopted into the Schemes of Work next year?
+7. Were there any elements that could b be improve d in the future?
 8. Any other comments?
 Please keep a copy for your records.